mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

 \subsubsection{\textbf{Consistency-instructed measurements filter}}

-The \textit{event tracking model} detects drones and other objects causing light changes, such as indicator lights or shadows.
-The system must effectively differentiate events triggered by the landing drone from those induced by surrounding objects.
-Similarly, the radar tracking model generates a 3D point cloud comprising both valid drone reflections and spurious points resulting from multipath effects, requiring extraction of drone-related points.
+\RR{ The \textit{event tracking model} detects drones and other objects causing light variations, such as indicator lights or shadows, and needs to distinguish drone-induced events from background noise.
+Similarly, the \textit{radar tracking model} produces a 3D point cloud containing both valid reflections and multipath artifacts, requiring the extraction of drone-specific points. }

-\textbf{Consistency-instructed alignment.} Utilizing the \textit{temporal-consistency} from the event camera and mmWave radar, and their distinct mechanisms respond to dynamic objects, we can filter event camera results affected by lighting variations on stationary objects and vice versa for radar points influenced by multipath effects.
-Specifically, we align temporal-synchronized radar points (\textit{radar tracking model}) to event bounding boxes (\textit{event tracking model}) using spatial relationships of event camera and mmWave radar (\fig \ref{performance(b)}a).
-Using event camera's projection function, we determine that object's location lies along the ray from the camera's optical center through the bounding box center.
+\textbf{Consistency-instructed alignment.} Utilizing the \textit{temporal-consistency} from the event camera and mmWave radar, and their distinct mechanisms respond to dynamic objects, we can filter events affected by lighting variations on stationary objects and vice versa for radar points influenced by multipath effects. \RR{ Specifically, we align temporal-synchronized radar points to event bounding boxes using spatial relationships of event camera and mmWave radar (\fig \ref{performance(b)}a).
+Using the event camera's projection function \eqn (\ref{projection_function}), we determine that the object's location lies along the ray from the optical center through the bounding box center.
 The system then identifies the nearest radar points along this ray to isolate the object-associated points.
-If no radar point is detected, this bounding box is treated as noise and disregarded.
+If no point is found, the bounding box is considered noise and discarded. }